allspace/SmartClientExtensions/README.md

-# SmartClientExtentions
+# SmartClientExtensions

 Extention List: <br>
-PagingGrid: as an alternative to out-of-box LiveGrid <br>
+PagingGrid: as an alternative to the out-of-box LiveGrid <br>
 WizardBase: can be used as base class of your wizard

 Get SmartClient from here: http://www.smartclient.com/product/smartclient.jsp